Who is this Qualification for?

 This is a competency-based program.

-If you are a holder of a Trade Certificate (i.e. Certificate III in Engineering) then an additional 36 specialisation points are required to articulate to MEM40105 Certificate IV in Engineering only.
+If you are a holder of a Trade Certificate (i.e. Certificate III in Engineering) then an additional 60 (core and elective) points are required to articulate to MEM50119 Diploma in Engineering – Advanced Trade only.

-The minimum requirements for achievement of the MEM40105 Certificate IV in Engineering with no Trade Certificate are;
+The minimum requirements for achievement of the MEM50119 Diploma of Engineering – Advanced Trade with no Trade Certificate are;

-- completion of all mandatory units of competency
+- completion of all core units of competency

-- completion of specialisation units from group 1 to the value of at least 12 points and;
+- completion of elective units from Group A to a maximum value of 87 points

-- completion of specialisation units from group 2 to bring the total value of specialisation units in groups 1 and 2 to at least 112 points
+- completion of elective units from Group B to bring the total value of elective units in Groups A, B and C to a total of 156 points

-Relevance to engineering workplace requirements can be tailored via selections of Specialisation units.
+Relevance to engineering workplace requirements can be tailored via selections of elective units.

 While there is no qualification entry requirement, it is assumed that the learner is either already a tradesperson with access to structured on and off-the-job training, or is an apprentice under an Australian Apprenticeship arrangement where the mix of on and off-the-job training would be specified in the Training Plan associated with the Contract of Training between the employer and apprentice.

 This qualification may be accessed by direct entry.
-Credit for relevant units of competency achieved should be granted towards this qualification for those who have completed MEM30205 Certificate III in Engineering – Mechanical Trade, MEM30305 Certificate III in Engineering – Fabrication Trade, MEM30405 Certificate III in Engineering – Electrical/Electronic Trade, MEM30605 Certificate III in Jewellery Manufacture, MEM30705 Certificate III in Marine Craft Construction, MEM30805 Certificate III in Locksmithing, MEM31010 Certificate III in Watch and Clock Service and Repair, or other relevant qualifications.
+Credit for relevant units of competency achieved should be granted towards this qualification for those who have completed MEM40119 Certificate IV in Engineering, MEM30219 Certificate III in Engineering – Mechanical Trade, MEM30319 Certificate III in Engineering – Fabrication Trade, MEM30405 Certificate III in Engineering – Electrical/Electronic Trade, MEM30619 Certificate III in Jewellery Manufacture, MEM30719 Certificate III in Marine Craft Construction, MEM30819 Certificate III in Locksmithing, or other relevant qualifications.